Kenworthe/Ping-vs-Pong/README.md

 - Added curve by changing the speed of y (rate of change).
 - Curves supposed to mimick forehand/backhand swing by a table tennis player.
 - Need to add sounds.
 If I include bg music, should also include mute toggle.
+- Put entirety of app in single canvas?
+Issues: rendering UI constantly.
+Workaround: two canvases, one for menu, one for game. then swap. but at that point, might as well just use a div and manipulate DOM.

 *************************
 **Known Bugs:**